dotnet/corefx/Documentation/project-docs/benchmarking.md

 </ItemGroup>
 ```

+## Defining your benchmark

+See [BenchmarkDotNet](http://benchmarkdotnet.org/Guides/GettingStarted.htm) documentation -- minimally you need to adorn a public method with the `[Benchmark]` attribute but there are many other ways to customize what is done such as using parameter sets or setup/cleanup methods.
+Of course, you'll want to bracket just the relevant code in your benchmark, ensure there are sufficient iterations that you minimise noise, as well as leaving the machine otherwise idle while you measure.

 # Benchmarking .NET Core 2.0 applications
 For benchmarking .NET Core 2.0 applications you only need the .NET Core 2.0 SDK installed: https://dotnetcli.blob.core.windows.net/dotnet/Runtime/release/2.0.0/dotnet-runtime-latest-win-x64.exe.
 Make sure that your `TargetFramework` property in your csproj is set to `netcoreapp2.0` and follow the official BenchmarkDotNet instructions: https://github.com/dotnet/BenchmarkDotNet/blob/master/docs/guide/Configs/Toolchains.md